Introduction to the Allison 10L1000:

 That stated, and without further ado, we will address the most prolific problems, solutions and upgrades available for the new Allison 10 Speed 10L1000 Transmissions.

-Problem #1 - The Lockup Mechanism
+Problem #1 - The Torque Converter Lockup Mechanism

 If there is one Achilles’ Heel to this transmission, it is the dismally inferior OEM torque converter.
 There is a lot of good AND a lot of bad, so we have divided this into multiple sections.
 The problem here is ironically not design, in fact, it’s a fun-house mirror version of Ford’s 6R140 Torque Converter’s lockup mechanism.
 Ford’s 6R140 lockup mechanism was excellent in the fact that it locked up facing the stator, rather than the flexplate.

-Extremely heavy duty transmissions such as the 10L1000, 6R140 and AS69RC feature converters with reversed or “backwards” lockup mechanisms for generic reliability, heat management and oil employment reasons.
+Extremely heavy duty transmissions such as the 10L1000, 6R140 and AS69RC feature converters with reversed or “backwards” lockup mechanisms for generic reliability, heat management and oil coupling reasons.
 It is a healthy improvement in durability for this progression in engineering to take place, however this does not make the unit perfect.

 Problem #2 - The Stator